 How to perform system restore in Windows Server 2012 R2

-Here you will learn 2 practical methods for Windows Server 2012 R2 system restore, select one of them and follow the stepwise guide in the corresponding part.
+Here you will learn 2 practical methods for Windows Server 2012 R2 system restore, select one of them according to which software you use and follow the stepwise guide in the corresponding part.

-Windows Server 2012 R2 system restore with Window Server Backup
+Use Window Server Backup to do Windows Server 2012 R2 system restore

 Step 1.
 Insert the installation disc or Windows Server 2012 recovery disk, and boot from it.
 Then, select Repair your computer after loading files.